-Mortgage rates will start the day at similar levels to Monday as both Mortgage Backed Securities and Treasuries open the day in negative territory.
+Mortgage rates for February 5, 2019 will start the day at similar levels to Monday as both Mortgage Backed Securities and Treasuries open the day in negative territory.
 Since Friday’s stronger than expected Employment and ISM reports bonds and mortgage rates have been moving up.
 The FNMA 4.0 opened the day at the 102.00 level and the 10y yield opened today at the 2.73% level.

 Mortgage Rates This Week: